jsnyders/StringTemplate-js/README.md

 This implementation restricts the delimiters to "#$%^&*<>"

 * The JavaScript implementation doesn't support the old v3 style group file header

+* The order in which object properties (or map/dictionary keys) are iterated over may be different.
+For example $obj:T()$  when obj is { "a": "foo", "b": "bar"} could call template T with ["a", "b"] or ["b", "a"].
+The JavaScript implementation will iterate over object properties in the order returned by Object.keys(obj);